 The initial intake/first session will be a 60-minute session.
 After the initial session, your therapist may recommend weekly 45-minute, 60-minute, or 75-minute sessions depending on your goals and type of therapy being done.

 How often will we meet?

-Typically, I will meet with you once a week, however if needed, we can meet twice a week or every other week.
+Typically, we will meet with you once a week, however, if needed, we can meet twice a week or every other week.

 Do you accept insurance?

 We are not currently accepting insurance.
 However, we operate as out-of-network providers for various insurance plans.
 In this arrangement, clients directly pay the full fee to us.
 We then furnish a comprehensive statement containing all the necessary information for insurance companies to process your reimbursement request.
 If your insurance provider requires any specific forms to be completed, kindly provide them to us, as it will streamline the process.